 - 1. Situations involving hazardous materials emergency response are generally handled at the local level. - 2.
-Counties may be overwhelmed by the extent of the response effort required to assess, mitigate, monitor, clean up, and dispose of hazardous materials released into the environment, and provide medical resources to exposed, injured or ill persons.
+Counties may be overwhelmed by the extent of the response effort required to assess, mitigate, monitor, clean-up, and/or dispose of hazardous materials released into the environment, and provide medical resources to exposed, injured or ill persons. - 3.
+There may be numerous incidents occurring simultaneously in separate locations, both inland and along the Atlantic coastal waters. - 4.
+Response personnel, cleanup crews, and response equipment may not be able to access a significant area surrounding the release due to hazardous concentration levels.

-- 3. There may be numerous incidents occurring simultaneously in separate locations, both inland and along the Atlantic coastal waters. - 4.
-Standard communications equipment and practices (phone lines, radio, etc.) may be disrupted or destroyed. - 5.
-Response personnel, cleanup crews, and response equipment may not be able to access a significant area surrounding the release due to hazardous concentration levels. - 6.
-Response personnel, cleanup crews, and response equipment may have difficulty reaching the site of a hazardous material release because of the damage sustained by the transportation infrastructure (roads, rails, bridges, airports, etc.) or the remoteness of the incident. - 7.
-Additional response/cleanup personnel and equipment will be needed to supplement existing capabilities and to provide backup or relief resources. - 8.
-Laboratories responsible for analyzing hazardous materials samples may be damaged or destroyed, depending on the severity of the disaster. - 9.
-Air transportation may be needed for damage reconnaissance and to transport personnel and equipment to the release site support zone. - 10.
+- 5. Response personnel, cleanup crews, and response equipment may have difficulty reaching the site of a hazardous material release because of the damage sustained by the transportation infrastructure (roads, rails, bridges, airports, etc.) or the remoteness of the incident. - 6.
+Additional response/cleanup personnel and equipment will be needed to supplement existing capabilities and to provide backup or relief resources. - 7.
+Laboratories responsible for analyzing hazardous materials samples may be damaged or destroyed, depending on the severity of the disaster. - 8.
+Air transportation may be needed for damage reconnaissance and to transport personnel and equipment to the release site support zone. - 9.
 Emergency exemptions may be needed for disposal of contaminated material.